IgniteUI/indigo-design-docfx/en/sync-themes-plugin.md

 ### 1. Installing the Indigo.Design Plugin

-where to [download]() from (a link to cloud homepage to make people sign up)

-double click to install
+where to [download]() from (a link to cloud homepage to make people sign up) and double click to install.

 ### 2. Themes with the Indigo.Design Plugin